entropy-z/entropy-z.github.io/_posts/2024-05-18-evading-static-analysis.md

 x86_64-w64-mingw32-gcc -s -w -mwindows -nostdlib -Os -fno-asynchronous-unwind-tables -masm=intel blackout.c -o blackout.exe
 ```

-- -s: This flag is generally used to remove debugging symbols from the generated object code.
+- ``-s``: This flag is generally used to remove debugging symbols from the generated object code.
 This can help reduce the size of the final executable.

-- -w: This flag is used to disable warnings during compilation.
+- ``-w``: This flag is used to disable warnings during compilation.
 Warnings are messages that the compiler emits to indicate potential issues in the code, such as unused variables or suspicious operations.

-- -mwindows: This flag is specific for compiling as a GUI, so it will not generate a console.
+- ``-mwindows``: This flag is specific for compiling as a GUI, so it will not generate a console.

-- -nostdlib: This flag instructs the compiler not to include the standard library (such as libc in the case of C) during linking.
+- ``-nostdlib``: This flag instructs the compiler not to include the standard library (such as libc in the case of C) during linking.

-- -Os: This flag optimizes the code for size.
+- ``-Os``: This flag optimizes the code for size.
 It instructs the compiler to try to reduce the size of the generated code, even if this may result in a slight loss of performance.

-- -fno-asynchronous-unwind-tables: This flag disables the generation of asynchronous unwind tables.
+- ``-fno-asynchronous-unwind-tables``: This flag disables the generation of asynchronous unwind tables.
 These tables are used to track the execution stack during exceptions or errors but can increase the size of the code.

-- -masm=intel: This flag instructs the compiler to generate assembly code in the Intel format instead of the default GCC format.
+- ``-masm=intel``: This flag instructs the compiler to generate assembly code in the Intel format instead of the default GCC format.

-- -o flag is used to specify the output file name for the compiled program or object file.
+- ``-o``: flag is used to specify the output file name for the compiled program or object file.

 ## Example